 Though the governor’s latest proposal is less overt in discriminating against charter schools, it would shortchange their students even more than the earlier veto.
 It follows two rounds of federal COVID relief funding that have garnered public attention for their wildly uneven distribution.

 Bridge Magazine, for example, brought attention to the chasm of differences in payouts to different school districts.
 On a per-student basis, a handful of districts received less than 1% of what the biggest winners did.
 Even when the comparisons are adjusted for varying levels of poverty across districts, the disparity remains large.
-For every dollar Zeeland Public Schools takes in from the two federal packages for low-income children, Flint Community Schools collects 34.
+For every dollar Zeeland Public Schools takes in from the two federal packages for a low-income child, Flint Community Schools collects 34.

 One may best see the problem with the federal formula by looking at Michigan’s largest city.
 The Detroit Public Schools Community District compounded its major funding advantage over the city’s charters after the CARES Act by taking in an even larger disbursement in the latest federal relief package.
 When the two packages are combined, DPSCD receives $9,372 for each student, compared with $2,761 for the average Detroit charter school, even though they serve similarly disadvantaged demographics.